christoph-karpowicz/message_broker_front/README.md

-## Electron/React front for message broker app
+## Electron/React front-end for the message broker app.